-The Alcohol Control Bylaw 2015 (the ‘current bylaw’) prohibits the possession and consumption of alcohol in specified public places within the District.
+Until 9 December 2022, the Alcohol Control Bylaw 2015 (the ‘previous bylaw’) prohibited the possession and consumption of alcohol in specified public places within the District.
 It was established for the purpose of addressing the problem of crime and disorder related to the consumption of alcohol in these places.

-The current bylaw applies one alcohol ban within the District, which is located in central Te Anau, it also allows Council to establish additional temporary alcohol bans for other public places in the District, subject to meeting specific criteria.
+The previous bylaw applied one alcohol ban within the District, which is located in central Te Anau, it also allowed Council to establish additional temporary alcohol bans for other public places in the District, subject to meeting specific criteria.

-Council is seeking feedback on the draft Alcohol Control Bylaw 2022 (the ‘draft bylaw’) over a submission period which will run from 8am 29 August 2022 to 5pm 29 September 2022.
+Council sought feedback on its draft Alcohol Control Bylaw 2022 (the ‘draft bylaw’) over a submission period between 8am 29 August 2022 and 5pm 29 September 2022.

-Council proposes the draft bylaw to be effectively the same as the current bylaw, which includes the current alcohol ban in central Te Anau being continued.
-No further specific alcohol ban areas are currently proposed to be added.
-The variations proposed are considered minor technical changes from the current bylaw.
-All proposed changes are identified in the draft bylaw included in the statement of proposal.
+Council proposed that the draft bylaw be effectively the same as the previous bylaw, including continuation of the existing alcohol ban in central Te Anau.
+No further specific alcohol ban areas were proposed to be added.
+The variations proposed were considered minor technical changes from the previous bylaw and were detailed within the draft bylaw included in the statement of proposal.

 The reason for the proposal

-The key reasons for this proposal are to:
+The key reasons for this proposal were to: